h4rvey-g/Note-Blog/content/USMLE/Pharmacology/Non-opioid analgesics.md

 - Sulindac
 - Aspirin
 ## Mechanism of action
-- Reversible inhibition of the enzymes COX-1 and COX-2 → decreased prostaglandin synthesis
+- Reversible inhibition of the enzymes COX-1 and COX-2 → decreased [[Prostaglandin vs Prostacyclin|prostaglandin]] synthesis
 - Aspirin is the exception, because it leads to irreversible COX-1 and COX-2 inhibition.
 ## Choice
 - <span style="background:rgba(240, 200, 0, 0.2)">Acetaminophen</span>